mteichtahl/nx-plugin-for-aws/docs/src/content/docs/reference/trpc.md

 The AWS Plugin for Nx makes building APIs with tRPC on AWS easy by providing two main generators:

-- [`trpc#backend`](#trpc-backend) - Generates the backend code to implement a tRPC API as well as infrastructure to deploy it with API Gateway
+- [`ts#trpc-api`](#trpc-api) - Generates the backend code to implement a tRPC API as well as infrastructure to deploy it with API Gateway
-- [`trpc#react`](#trpc-react) - Integrates a tRPC API with a React website
+- [`api-connection`](#api-connection-trpc-react) - Supports integrating a tRPC API with a React website

-## tRPC Backend
+## tRPC API

-The tRPC Backend generator creates a new tRPC API with AWS CDK infrastructure setup.
+The tRPC API generator creates a new tRPC API with AWS CDK infrastructure setup.
 The generated backend uses AWS Lambda for serverless deployment and includes schema validation using [Zod](https://zod.dev/).
 It sets up [AWS Lambda Powertools](https://docs.powertools.aws.dev/lambda/typescript/latest/) for observability, including logging, AWS X-Ray tracing and Cloudwatch Metrics.

-### Generating a new tRPC Backend
+### Generating a new tRPC API

-You can generate a new tRPC backend in two ways:
+You can generate a new tRPC API in two ways:

 #### 1. Using VSCode IDE